 If you pay your contribution annually instead of monthly, you can save significantly.
 So switch to an annual payment method.
 If you pay your insurance premium at once instead of paying twice a year, you save almost 4%.

-There are also some insurance companies that don’t offer monthly payments, including affordable providers.
+Some insurance companies don’t offer monthly payments, including affordable providers.
 If you limit your search because you want to pay monthly, you have fewer options to choose from.

 Don’t Allow Different People to Drive Your Car

 Your marriage or life partner is usually insured as a driver without the increase in the premium.
 However, the larger you choose your driver circle to be, the more expensive it becomes.

 Beginners will have the highest mark-ups.
 The current financial study showed an average premium increase by more than 100%.